 1. Decide on the date

-If you are wondering how to have a cheap wedding, the first step is to decide on the date.
+If you are wondering how to have an affordable wedding, the first step is to decide on the date.

 Often the date you choose can make a huge difference to the marriage budget especially when it comes to choosing inexpensive wedding venues.
 If you decide on an out-of-season time, you would be able to find more affordable wedding venues.